 There are many advantages and perks to working from home.
-You save money on gas and auto expenses, you have a better level of comfort, and you can wear your slippers if you want.
-You get to be there more for your families.
+You save money on gas and auto expenses, you have a better level of comfort, and you can wear your pajamas and slippers if you want.
+You get to be there more for your family.
 These are all just some of the many bonuses that a work-from-home career can offer.

 Many people, especially those in the transcription industry and those new to the transcription industry, like the idea of working at home.
 There are, however, challenges to working from home, and one of the biggest dangers is the possibility of isolation.
-I’m not saying that MT/HDSs are antisocial…the largest percent of the MT/HDSs in the industry are actually very people oriented and enjoy interacting with people.
+MT/HDSs are not antisocial, the largest percent of the MT/HDSs in the industry are actually people-oriented and enjoy interacting with people.
 However, by working at home MT/HDSs miss out on the socialization and banter that working in an office usually offers.

-The risk is that when we work at home, we can fall into a pattern of “being at home after work” and our interaction with the outside world diminishes significantly.
-Being alone with your work is great for concentration, but after awhile people usually need social interaction.
-Feeling lonely and isolated can really decrease your motivation…but even worse, you could put yourself at risk for anxiety and depression.
+The risk is that when we work at home, we can fall into a pattern of ‘being at home after work,’ and our interaction with the outside world diminishes significantly.
+Being alone with your work is great for concentration, but after a while, people usually need social interaction.
+Feeling lonely and isolated can really decrease your motivation.
+Even worse, you could put yourself at risk for anxiety and depression.

-You are now in the realm of Isolation Effect.
-In many ways it can be much like seasonal affective disorder, but unfortunately Isolation Effect will not improve with the seasons, it may even become worse.
-Isolation Effect is harder to fight because it is the opposite in some ways for your work day.
+You may now be experiencing some isolation effects.
+In many ways, it can be much like seasonal affective disorder, but unfortunately, isolation effects will not improve with the seasons, and it may even become worse.
+The effects of isolation are harder to fight because it is the opposite in some ways for your work day.
 When you work outside the home, you end your day and scurry home and just want to relax.
-It is your home; however, when you work from home, then subconsciously it begins to feel like you are living at the office.
+When you work from home, you may subconsciously begin to feel like you are living at the office.